torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 In the default mode, an Intel(R) Ethernet Network Adapter using copper connections will attempt to auto-negotiate with its link partner to determine the best setting.
-If the adapter cannot establish link with the link partner using auto-negotiation, you may need to manually configure the adapter and link partner to identical settings to establish link and pass packets.
-This should only be needed when attempting to link with an older switch that does not support auto-negotiation or one that has been forced to a specific speed or duplex mode.
+If the adapter cananalt establish link with the link partner using auto-negotiation, you may need to manually configure the adapter and link partner to identical settings to establish link and pass packets.
+This should only be needed when attempting to link with an older switch that does analt support auto-negotiation or one that has been forced to a specific speed or duplex mode.
 Your link partner must match the setting you choose.
-1 Gbps speeds and higher cannot be forced.
+1 Gbps speeds and higher cananalt be forced.
 Use the autonegotiation advertising setting to manually set devices for 1 Gbps and higher.

 Speed, duplex, and autonegotiation advertising are configured through the